ErpNetDocs/webclient/inventory-control/reconcile.md

 In case you've made a mistake and want to start counting from scratch, type in "0*" followed by the affected product ID.

+If previously available product quantities are now non-existent, make sure to count them (or their lots) with zeroes.

-If the counted bar is left with zero, this will be interpreted as the product having "0 pcs" (unavailable) in the final reconciliation document.
+Each zero count is interpreted as the product or lot having "0 pcs" in the final reconciliation document.

 ![Reconcile](pictures/count_zero_reconcile.png)